-Heading back is a type of pruning cut, but it is only one kind.
-To help beginners better understand the meaning of the word (and why it is important to know it), it will be helpful to take a look at the other types, so that differentiations can be made and reinforced.
+Heading back is only one type of pruning cut.
+To help beginners better understand the meaning of the word (and why it's important to know it), let's look at the other types and learn how they're different from heading back.

 Types of Pruning Cuts

 Shearing is most commonly practiced on topiaries and hedges, such as those formed by boxwood shrubs.
-I like to use a cordless hedge trimmer for the procedure.
+You may use a power hedge trimmer or manual hedge clippers for the job.
+Buy the latter on Amazon.
 The average homeowner who has not studied horticulture probably finds this type of pruning cut easiest to understand.
 Clearly, the purpose behind shearing a hedge is to:

 - Keep its growth within the desired bounds